 Please note that based on feedback from previous cohorts, this is an intensive program requiring a significant time commitment.
 If selected, students should plan their other summer commitments accordingly.

-Applicant Eligibility: This year, we are recruiting nine highly qualified undergraduate students for the 12-week program to join the existing cohort of seven students from 2020.
-Competitive applicants will: A) Have a cumulative GPA of >2.75; B) have taken at least one college statistics course; and C) have an interest in pursuing graduate school or careers related to behavioral health, psychiatry, or psychology.
+Applicant Eligibility: This year, we are recruiting three highly qualified undergraduate students for the 12-week program to join the existing cohort of seven students from 2020.
+Competitive applicants will: A) Have a cumulative college GPA of >3.0; B) have taken at least one college statistics course; and C) show a demonstrated interest in pursuing graduate school or careers related to behavioral health, psychiatry, or psychology.
 We welcome students of all backgrounds and experience levels including, but not limited to, students who are BIPOC, first-generation, DACA, and/or refugees.

 The application deadline is Monday, March 13th, 2023 by midnight (MST).
 Submissions received after this deadline will not be accepted.
 It is your responsibility to ensure that your recommendation letter(s) are turned in to the appropriate e-mail by the March 13th deadline, along with your application materials.
 See page two for application details.

 Timeline: Successful applicants will be notified by email if selected to interview with faculty mentors via teleconferencing in April 2023.
 All applicants will be notified of final application decisions, regardless of selection status, by the first week of May 2023.

 Applicants are subject to complete a required toxicology test and pass a background check upon hiring.
 This will be paid for by the PURPLE program.
 Students are also required to provide proof of COVID-19 Vaccination or must file for an exemption.